Steve Smith (basketball): New Orleans Hornets

 Smith played in 71 games for the Hornets, who were led by Baron Davis and Jamaal Magloire.
 He averaged 5 points a game and shot 40 percent from beyond the three-point arc.
 The Hornets made the playoffs but lost in a grueling back and forth series against Miami.
 Despite losing the final 7th game in Miami, Smith scored 25 points, including 5 three-pointers, against his former team.
 Once again a free agent before the following season, Smith signed with the Charlotte Bobcats.

-Charlotte Bobcats, Return to Miami
+Charlotte Bobcats and return to Miami

 Smith played in 37 games for the young Bobcats team, and averaged 7.9 points a game, including hitting the franchise's first three-point field goal.
 At midseason he was traded to Miami for Malik Allen.
 He would be used sparingly by the Heat, including in their playoff run which concluded with a loss in the conference finals to the defending champion Detroit Pistons.
 Following the season Smith announced his retirement.